All Episodes

 We have the oil fields out in the Gulf that are still not up to full production.

-That'll change the octane and give you the uh remember when you used to see gasoline commercials, your engine knocking.
+That'll change the octane and give you the...

-Well, don't guide, don't buy that shell garbage, go out and buy our Texaco stuff from the man who wears the star because our octane doesn't cause knocks in your engine.
+Go out and buy our Texaco stuff from the man who wears the star because our octane doesn't cause knocks in your engine.

-It has nothing to do with the overall supply of oil, has nothing to do with anything other than the switchover, but yet it's being it's being amplified and thrown into this missive max of hysteria to talk about our massive mix of hysteria to make people think at all hell's breaking loose here.
+But yet it's being amplified and thrown into this missive max of hysteria to talk about our massive mix of hysteria to make people think that all hell's breaking loose here.

-Uh until demand caught up with supply and now outstrips it.
+And they've gotten away with it for years until demand caught up with supply and now outstrips it.

 Demand is outstripping supply in a lot of places.

-Now, I I I heard the other day, and I haven't been able to source this, but I heard the other day that China and India combined are now using as much oil and gasoline as we did 10 years ago.
+Now, I heard the other day, and I haven't been able to source this, but I heard the other day that China and India combined are now using as much oil and gasoline as we did 10 years ago.

-And of course, the more demand, the more precious the commodity the price goes up.
+And of course, the more demand, the more precious the commodity, the price goes up.

 So what does the left do when another one of its core beliefs falls apart?